Published August 14 2023

 Results

-The project has achieved significant results, reaching over one million consumers and growers through various promotional activities.
-Training programs have led to remarkable productivity improvements among farmers who adopted GAP.
-The collection and classification of local landraces of AIVs in Kenya have laid the foundation for developing new varieties, benefiting both growers and consumers in the long term.
-Policy briefs and advocacy efforts have addressed challenges in the seed industry and lobbied for a more formalized seed business.
+The project has achieved significant milestones, reaching over one million consumers and growers through targeted promotional activities.
+Training programs on Good Agricultural Practices (GAP) have led to substantial productivity improvements among farmers, enhancing both yield and quality.
+The collection and classification of local landraces of African Indigenous Vegetables (AIVs) in Kenya have laid the groundwork for developing improved varieties, ensuring long-term benefits for both growers and consumers.